Martin Luther King’s daughter Bernice blasts Kari Lake for claim he would have been ‘America First’ Republican

-Bernice King, CEO of the Martin Luther King Jr. Center for Nonviolent Social Change and daughter of Martin Luther King, Jr., this week blasted Arizona gubernatorial candidate Kari Lake (R) after she said that the former activist leader would have been an “American First” Republican.
+Bernice King, the CEO of the Martin Luther King Jr. Center for Nonviolent Social Change and the daughter of Martin Luther King Jr., this week blasted Arizona gubernatorial candidate Kari Lake (R) after she said that the former civil rights leader would have been an “American First” Republican.

-Bernice King elaborated on her dispute of Lake’s claim by listing issues on which her father would disagree with the current Republican party, including “ending/preventing voter suppression” and “treating all, including immigrants, with dignity.”
+King elaborated on her dispute of Lake’s claim by listing issues on which her father would disagree with the current Republican Party, including “ending/preventing voter suppression” and “treating all, including immigrants, with dignity.”

-She linked the website of her company, the King Center for Nonviolent Social Change, as a resource for Lake to learn about the late reverend.
+She included a link to the King Center for Nonviolent Social Change’s website as a resource for Lake to learn about the late reverend.

-Bernice King also referred readers to three books written by her father: “Where Do We Go from Here: Chaos or Community?,” “Why We Can’t Wait” and “‘In a Single Garment of Destiny:’ A Global Vision of Justice.”
+King also referred readers to three books written by her father: “Why We Can’t Wait,” “‘In a Single Garment of Destiny:’ A Global Vision of Justice” and “Where Do We Go from Here: Chaos or Community?”

 Martin Luther King Jr. was a vocal supporter of the Voting Rights Act signed into law in 1965 by President Lyndon Johnson.